admin-shell-io/aasx-package-explorer/docdev/docfx_project/api/index.md

 The namespace [AasxIntegrationBase](AasxIntegrationBase.yml) provides all the functionality needed to integrate the plug-ins.

-## AasxGenerate Program
+## AasxToolkit Program

-Apart from the main AASX Package Explorer, we include an additional command-line program, [AasxGenerate](AasxGenerate.yml), to demonstrate how to generate AASX packages in code.
+Apart from the main AASX Package Explorer, we include an additional program, [AasxToolkit](AasxToolkit.yml), to generate and manipulate AASX packages from the command line.
+This program is also a good entry point if you want to see how you can perform operations on AASX in code (rather than using a GUI tool).

 ## What is a REST Server Doing Here?